Configuring AWS S3 destinations

 Tanium™ Threat Response

 Tanium Threat Response contains audit reports for actions that were performed in Threat Response.
 For each report, you can create a connection that specifies a report as a data source.
 For more information, see Tanium Threat Response User Guide: Threat Response overview.

 Tanium Trends provides data visualization panels from saved question or module sources.
 You can create boards that organize one or more panels.
 For each board, you can create a connection that specifies a board as a data source in HTML format.
 Valid destinations are AWS S3, Email, or File.
 For more information, see Tanium Trends User Guide: Trends overview.

-- Specify authentication credentials, including AWS access key, secret access key, and bucket name.
+- Specify authentication credentials, including AWS access key, secret access key, bucket name, and file name.

 - If you have a proxy configured for your Tanium Module Server, select Use Tanium Module Server Proxy Setting.

 - To use an endpoint other than the default endpoint that is associated with your AWS credentials, provide the host.